ingridhoffman/EmployeeTracker/README.md

 # EmployeeTracker

-A solution for managing a company's employees using node, inquirer, and MySQL.
+A solution for managing a company's employees using node, express, inquirer, and MySQL.

 ## User Story